ptaconet/modisfast/joss-paper/paper.md

 | Website                                              | [`GitHub`](https://github.com/ptaconet/modisfast) | [`GitHub`](https://github.com/bluegreen-labs/appeears) | [`GitHub`](https://github.com/fdetsch/MODIS) | [`GitHub`](https://github.com/ropensci/MODIStsp) | [`GitHub`](https://github.com/ropensci/MODISTools) | [`GitHub`](https://github.com/r-spatial/rgee) |
 | Publication                                          |                                                   |                         @rgee                          |                      NA                      |                    @MODIStsp                     |                    @modistools                     |                     @rgee                     |

-Table 1: Comparison of `modisfast` with other popular alternatives.
+Table 1: Comparison of `modisfast` with other alternatives.

 # Acknowledgements

 We thank NASA and its partners for making all their Earth science data freely available, and financing and implementing open data access protocols such as OPeNDAP.
 We also thank the non-profit [OPeNDAP, Inc.](https://www.opendap.org/about/) for developing and maintaining the eponym tool, and the developers of the R packages `modisfast` depends on.

-This work has been developed over the course of several research projects :

--   the REACT 1 and REACT 2 projects funded by the *l'Initiative - Expertise France* ;
--   the ANORHYTHM (ANR-16-CE35-008) and DIV-YOO project (ANR-23-CE35-0005) funded by the French National Research Agency (ANR).
+This work has been developed over the course of several research projects (REACT 1, REACT 2, ANORHYTHM and DIV-YOO) funded by Expertise France and the French National Research Agency (ANR).

 # References